joelanman/git-cheatsheet/README.md

 `git log`

 Show a list of commits - your commit messages appear here.
-Press 'q' to quit.
+Press 'q' to quit or press space to see more.